andrewcannan/higher-or-lower/README.md

     * Used to crop cards from main image.
 * /////
     * Used to remove background from croped images.
+* CloudConvert
+    * Used to convert background image to webp.
 <br><br>

 # Testing